kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-00-basic-diagnostics.md

-# Cannot Connect to a Service Exposed by an APIRule - Basic Diagnostics
+# Issues with APIRules and Service Connection

 API Gateway is a Kubernetes controller, which operates on APIRule custom resources (CRs).
 To diagnose problems, inspect the [`status` code](../../custom-resources/apirule/04-10-apirule-custom-resource.md) of the APIRule CR: